2 suspects arrested in California "cartel-style execution" that killed 6 people, including a baby

 The sheriff has said Alissa Parraz had just been awarded full custody of her son after he spent months in the foster care system.
 The two were reunited on Jan.
 13 — three days before they were killed.

-The Goshen killings were part of a violent and deadly month in California.
+The shooting was part of a violent and deadly month in California.

 On Jan.
 21, a shooting at a Monterey Park dance hall killed 11 and wounded nine.
 The gunman later killed himself.
 On Jan.
 23, shootings at two Half Moon Bay farms killed seven people and wounded one before a suspect was arrested.